Exchange at Penn Work Hard, Play Hard

 November 7, 2024

-Andrea Paruta, Trinity College Dublin
+By Andrea Paruta, Trinity College Dublin

-Andrea, one of the Exchange at Penn Correspondents, shares his experience at Penn during the Spring 2024 semester.
+Andrea, one of the Exchange at Penn Correspondents, shares his experience at Penn during the Fall 2024 semester.
 Follow along with the group of correspondents on our blog and look out for their images on the @pennabroad Instagram feed.

 The first weeks at Penn have been a rollercoaster of emotions, from social events and parties to early midterms and late study sessions.
 One of the first things I was told during a student tour around campus was, "Here at Penn, we work hard and play hard."
 I couldn't have found this more true.
 It is hard to be bored; something is always going on - from the various social events on campus to club opportunities to continuous assessments and upcoming midterms.